 Visibility: up to 50m (164 feet)

-A dive around the superstructure provides an awesome orientation to this underwater phenomenon but don’t miss the holds and cabins which contain the fascinating cargo.
-All this in addition to the plenitude of marine life, makes it one dive not to be missed.
+A dive around the superstructure provides an awesome orientation to this underwater phenomenon, but don’t miss the holds and cabins which contain the fascinating cargo.
+All this in addition to the plenitude of marine life makes this one dive not to be missed.

 Recommended PADI Courses: Advanced Open Water Diver, Wreck Diver